arik181/ntask/README.md

 and a repo for your boards.

-Add to nnn plugins directory
+Add to nnn plugins directory, see [plugin instructions](https://github.com/jarun/nnn/tree/master/plugins#installation).